 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 870787.

-ASILE (Global Asylum Governance and the European Union’s Role) studies the interactions between emerging international protection systems and the United Nations Global Compact for Refugees (UN GCR), with a particular focus on the European Union’s role.
-Adopting an interdisciplinary perspective, it examines the characteristics of international and country-specific asylum governance instruments and arrangements, and their compatibility with international and regional human rights and refugee laws.
+Adopting an interdisciplinary perspective, ASILE examines the characteristics of international and country-specific asylum governance instruments and arrangements, and their compatibility with international and regional human rights and refugee laws.

 ASILE research objectives are:

-The country-cases that ASILE examines are: Bangladesh, Brazil, Canada, Jordan, Turkey and South Africa.
+The country-cases which ASILE examines are: Bangladesh, Brazil, Canada, Jordan, Turkey and South Africa.

-The MPC contributes to ASILE through the study of the state of the art of asylum and refugee governance in the six case countries.
+The Migration Policy Centre (MPC) contributes to ASILE through the study of the state of the art of asylum and refugee governance in the six case countries.
 The MPC also leads research on the mapping and examination of UN GCR actors in the six country-cases, and contributes with outreach and training on asylum and refugee governance.

 ASILE has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under grant agreement no. 870787.
 It will run from December 2019 through January 2024.
 It encompasses a consortium of 13 universities, think tanks and international organizations located in 11 countries in three different continents.
 It is coordinated by the Centre for European Policy Studies (CEPS), Brussels.
 At the MPC it is led by Prof. Andrew Geddes, Director of the MPC and Chair of Migration Studies at the Robert Schuman Centre.